sieve-data/tubegraph/content/dreamylapse/full_body_energy_cleanse.md

 ---
-title: Full body energy cleanse
+title: full body energy cleanse
 videoId: rd5Q5r_MrLE
 ---

 From: [[dreamylapse]] <br/>
-There is no information available in the provided transcript regarding a full body energy cleanse.
+No information about a full body energy cleanse was found within the provided transcript.